 1920s – 1970s

 The popularity of the brand’s merchandise grew.
-Its brands accounted for 80% of sales of hygiene products in America.
+Its brands accounted for 80% of hygiene product sales in America.
 The company went public and modernized its facilities.
 Changes touched the logo as well.
-The mark gained a clearer font with sharply marked corners of the letters, and the signature explaining what was being offered was often not used at all.
+The mark adopted a clearer font with sharply defined letter corners, and the signature explaining what was being offered was often omitted entirely.

 The corners gave the impression that each letter consisted of separate sections joined together.
 They indicated towel rolls and portioning of the paper when in use.